Library Resources for Research

 Biomedical Science

-- PsycTESTSProvides access to psychological tests, measures, scales, surveys and other assessments as well as descriptive information about the test, its development and administration.
+Provides access to psychological tests, measures, scales, surveys, and other assessments, as well as descriptive information about each test, its development, and administration.
+Full text is available for some instruments.

 Finding Journals